AlexxNica/stacki-kubernetes/README.md

 So to create your attrfile, just adapt the example here and add them.
 After the spreadsheet, we'll go through what this means.
 However, if this is the first time you've encountered a spreadsheet attribute file, go review this [here]<sup name="a6">[6](#f6)</sup> which apparently I'm now writing also.

+<h3>An attributes digression</h3>
+I'll give a brief explanation here:

+"Attributes" or key/value pairs, allow us to customize the install of a bunch of nodes or individual nodes depending how they've been set.
+This allows us to enable or disable functionality for a set of hosts or individual hosts without having to generate multiple kickstart files.
+They can be used for configuration settings, or as conditionals in Kickstart files to fire off or not fire off a configuration.

+Attributes allow us flexibility; however, it comes at the cost of complexity.
+More attributes mean more knobs to turn and buttons to push.
+It makes for a steeper learning curve.
+(I would put forth the proposition that even with the added complexity of attributes, Stacki is still simpler to wrap your head around than Cobbler/MaaS/Satellite/Spacewalk/Foreman or, deity forbid, Ironic.
+(Which, if you've ever tried to use it, turns out to be a play on it's own name.)

+So let's go through this a little more completely so you know what you're getting.

+Line 1, the "target" line, is the header line.
+The targets are the "key" part in the attributes pair.

+Line 2, the "global" line, represents the values for each key in the targets line.

+So attributes = key/value pair.
+Target = key, global = value.
+One key, one value and this particular file sets these keys needed to configure Docker at a global level.

+You can set key/value pairs at different levels: there's the "global" level pictured above, the "appliance" level which applies only to appliances of a certain kind, (You only have a backend appliance right now so this is not valid at this point.) and a "host" level which applies only to a specific host.
+This allows us to change the default global setting for individual hosts or groups of hosts.
+Values are hierarchical and the last one wins. "host" is the lowest level so if an attribute is set at the "host" level, that's the value that's used.
+Otherwise, the default "global" value is used.

+You'll see two types of values for attributes: booleans and strings.
+I generally use booleans to turn on or off features.
+If a feature is turned on, the service might require further configuration, in which case there will be an attribute that sets a value to modify the configuration based on site requirements.

+With boolean attributes, True, true, yes, Yes, 1 all evaluate to true "true," and any value of False, false, no, No, NO, 0, evaluate to true "false."

+If an attribute evaluates to string, the value of the string will be used.
+It's a variable called in a funky way in the kickstart.
+<h3>End Attributes Digression</h3>

 Do the following:

 I've included a few spreadsheets for you to adopt/adapt/disregard.
 These should be installed when you run the stacki-kubernetes pallet.
 So let's go find them and look at them.

 ```
 # cd /export/stack/spreadsheets/examples/